lsst-tstn/tstn-017/index.rst

 The following CI tests are required on all configuration repos (e.g. ``ts_config_attcs``):

     #.
-Verify that location configuration files exist for all sites
+Verify that if location configuration files exist, then they exist for all sites, and the site names are valid.
     #.
 Verify that ``_init.yaml``, when used in conjunction with each of the site-dependent configuration files, provides a complete schema
     #.
 Verify all configuration files in the configuration repository against the current schema for the associated CSC.
     #.
 Verify that new and/or updated configurations have updated metadata